jemmy512/book-notes/linux/linux-proc.md

     u64     dl_bw;      /* dl_runtime / dl_period */
     u64     dl_density; /* dl_runtime / dl_deadline */

-    /* Actual scheduling parameters.
-Initialized with the values above,
-     * they are continuously updated during task execution.
-Note that
-     * the remaining runtime could be < 0 in case we are in overrun.   */ s64             runtime;    /* Remaining runtime for this instance */ u64             deadline;   /* Absolute deadline for this instance */
+    s64             runtime;    /* Remaining runtime for this instance */
+    u64             deadline;   /* Absolute deadline for this instance */
     unsigned int    flags;      /* Specifying the scheduler behaviour  */